Jessy Lanza confirms details of third album and releases new track 'Face'

 “I went home and wrote the lyrics imagining that the commuters were having telepathic conversations with each other.
 The questions I imagined them asking each other oscillated from sexual to confrontational: ‘Baby is it just enough?
 Tell me do you want it all?
 Baby are you feeling tough?
 Feeling tougher more than not?'”

-The album was been penned between studios in New York and Hamilton, Ontario, where she worked with her longstanding collaborator Jeremy Greenspan.
+The album was penned between studios in New York and Hamilton, Ontario, where Lanza worked with her longstanding collaborator Jeremy Greenspan.

 She added: “That’s when I’m having the most fun, making music and improvising through takes of the song and editing together all the best gurgle sounds afterwards.”